Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “Mhm, understood, thank you.
 Let's give it a name!
 What should it be, everyone?”

-Magiri looked around as her team stared up absently, before they finally spoke.
+Magiri looked around as her team stared up absently.
+Then they all began shouting.

 “Twisty rascal!
-It's like a brat twisting and flailing!"
+It's like a bratty kid twisting and flailing around!"
 “It's got fins, it's got spikes...thin stickleback?”
 “How about jīwǔkōng?”
 “Besshu.”
 “Arête brûlée is perfect, isn't it?
 Don't you think it looks like a failed attempt at roasting a fish?”

 “Wait, what did you just say?
 Radenvijaya.”
 Magiri called on the shipwright, a young boy whose stare was fixed on the display.
-He was quiet and soft-spoken.
-Even during at critical moments, he was the type to stay silent until prompted (often wordlessly carrying out his duties) and the others, alert to his taciturn personality, fell quiet.
+He was quiet and soft-spoken, the type to silently carry out his duties until prompted, even at critical moments.
+The others, aware of his taciturn personality, fell quiet.

-Magiri tumbled from the captain's seat, but Sivi, lurking behind her, quickly caught the older woman's body with the help of her high-g suit's actuator before she could get hurt.
+“Besshu, huh?
+Rolls right off the tongue.
+'Vague fish' also kinda sounds like 'bake fish'...good, isn't it?
+Everyone?”
+Magiri looked around and everyone nodded as if to say ‘not bad’.
+Someone repeated “Arête brûlée...”, but before the disagreement could take root, the bridge violently shook with a loud thud.
+Magiri tumbled from her captain's chair, but Sivi, lurking behind her, quickly caught the older woman's body with the help of her high-g suit's actuator before she could get hurt.

 “What?”